TRUSTWORTHY SATELLITE-DERIVED DATA

 | Thu 21 | 08:30–09:00 | Registration and tea / coffee |

-| Thu 21 | 09:00–10:30 | Presentations and Q&A • Welcome and context • Key concepts in uncertainty analysis • QA4EO 5 step approach • Error correlation |
+| Thu 21 | 09:00–10:30 | Presentations and Q&A • Welcome and context (Emma Woolliams) • Key concepts in uncertainty analysis (Pieter De Vis) • QA4EO 5 step approach (Emma Woolliams) • Error correlation (Sam Hunt) |

 | Thu 21 | 10:30–11:00 | Break |

-| Thu 21 | 11:00–11:30 | Practical measurement example using the MetEOC spectrometer system.
-Proposed example: spectral reflectance of various surfaces vs a Spectralon tile |
+| Thu 21 | 11:00–11:30 | Practical measurement example: MetEOC spectrometer system (spectral reflectance vs Spectralon tile) |

-| Thu 21 | 11:30–12:30 | Breakout group practical workshop: Uncertainty tree diagrams – spectrometer example, plus time to work on your own, compare with others, and ask questions |
+| Thu 21 | 11:30–12:30 | Breakout workshop: Uncertainty tree diagrams – spectrometer example, plus peer comparison and Q&A |

 | Thu 21 | 12:30–13:30 | Lunch |

-| Thu 21 | 13:30–14:15 | Breakout group practical workshop: Effects tables – spectrometer example, plus time to work on your own, compare with others, and ask questions |
+| Thu 21 | 13:30–14:15 | Breakout workshop: Effects tables – spectrometer example with Measurement Model Workbook, peer comparison and Q&A |

-| Thu 21 | 14:15–15:15 | CoMet tutorial: Uncertainty propagation methods with punpy |
+| Thu 21 | 14:15–15:15 | CoMet tutorial: Uncertainty propagation methods with punpy (Pieter De Vis & Sam Hunt) |

 | Thu 21 | 15:15–15:45 | Break |